-Maidstone Borough Council is a member of a Licensing Partnership which includes Sevenoaks District Council and Tunbridge Wells Borough Council.
+Maidstone Borough Council is a member of a Licensing Partnership which includes Sevenoaks District Council Tunbridge Wells Borough Council and the London Borough of Bexley.
 However this policy relates solely to Maidstone Borough Council and its area.

 This is the Statement of Licensing Policy as determined by the Council in respect of its licensing functions under the Licensing Act 2003.
 This document sets out the position and view of the Licensing Authority in respect of matters in connection with the discharge of its licensing function.